ruthprudence/ranking-game/README.md

 See live demo: [ruthprudence.com/rg](https://ruthprudence.com/rg/)

-I used React because of the app's single-page nature; I went with Redux for managing state properties throughout the app; I'm using a component/feature model (upgraded from an MVC pattern) utilizing slices and reducers to handle logic/flow.
+I used React because of the app's single-page nature; I went with Redux for managing state properties throughout.
+I'm using a component/feature model (upgraded from an MVC pattern) utilizing slices and reducers to handle logic/flow.
 The latter especially allows the app to scale, and eventually migrate to React Native.

 ---